h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 We provide these 3 templates as we realize some users already have some network infrastructure on their AWS clusters available, and they don't want to use a template that creates it again.

-To start any template you want, please run the following in the corresponding **/templates/build/terraform/aws/modules/** directory:
+To start any template you want, please run the following in the corresponding module directory:

 .. code:: bash